-Ergosterol is part of cell wall component of a fungus which is exclusively found in higher fungi and absence in other organisms (Madonna et al., 2001; Mille-lindblom et al., 2006).
-It is essential to fungus and its absence results in the death of the fungus (Marpugo et al., 1964) thus indicating live fungal biomasses.
-The detection of ergosterol as fungal biomarker is measured to be the method of preference (Parsi and Gorecki, 2006).
-Ergosterol has been successfully used to indicate fungal biomass in soil (Grant and West, 1986; Frostegard and Baath, 1996), pathogenic fungi in roots and cereal grains (Bindler et al., 1988; Seitz et al., 1977), saprophytic fungi in decaying plant materials (Newell et al., 1988), ectomycorrhizal fungi in roots and soil (Salmanowicz and Nylund, 1988; Wallander et al., 1997), and recently in oil palm tissues (Mohd Aswad et al., 2011; Toh Choon et al., 2011; Chong et al., 2014; Bivi et al., 2016).
-Several attempts have been made to determine the relationship of ergosterol and fungal biomass under various conditions (Newell, 1992).
-First data published on the use of ergosterol analysis as a diagnostic method to detect BSR supports the view that ergosterol exhibits the effectiveness for the detection of BSR in oil palm (Mohd Aswad et al., 2011).
-Parkinson and Coleman (1991) reported that ergosterol assay was commonly considered the most promising tools for detection and quantification of fungal biomass.
-Parsi and Gorecki, (2006) also reported that the detection of ergosterol as fungal biomarker could be considered to be the method of choice.
+Ergosterol is part of cell wall component of a fungus which is exclusively found in higher fungi and absent in other organisms (Madonna et al. 2001; Mille-Lindblom et al. 2006).
+It is essential to fungus and its absence results in the death of the fungus (Morpurgo et al. 1964) thus indicating live fungal biomasses.
+The detection of ergosterol as fungal biomarker is measured to be the method of preference (Parsi & Górecki 2006).
+Ergosterol has been successfully used to indicate fungal biomass in soil (Grant & West 1986; Frostegard & Baath 1996), pathogenic fungi in roots and cereal grains (Bindler et al. 1988; Seitz et al. 1977), saprophytic fungi in decaying plant materials (Newell et al. 1988), ectomycorrhizal fungi in roots and soil (Salmanowicz & Nylund 1988; Wallander et al. 1997), and recently in oil palm tissues (Mohd Aswad et al. 2011; Toh Choon et al. 2012; Chong et al. 2014; Bivi et al. 2016).
+Several attempts have been made to determine the relationship of ergosterol and fungal biomass under various conditions (Newell 1992).

+First data published on the use of ergosterol analysis as a diagnostic method to detect BSR supports the view that ergosterol exhibits the effectiveness for detection of BSR in oil palm (Mohd Aswad et al. 2011).
+Parkinson and Coleman (1991) reported that ergosterol assay was commonly considered the most promising tool for detection and quantification of fungal biomass.
+Parsi and Górecki (2006) also reported that the detection of ergosterol as fungal biomarker could be considered as the method of choice.

-Previous studies applied organic solvent based methods such as non-alkaline extraction (NAE) (Mohd Aswad et al. 2011), alkaline extraction (AE) (Zill et al. 1988), and ultrasonicator extraction (USE) (Yuan et al. 2007) methods for extraction of ergosterol.
-These organic solvent based methods (conventional) typically requires large samples size, large reagent volume, it is labor time consuming, additionally AE and USE were reported to yield intensive and low concentration of ergosterol compared to NAE method (Mohd Aswad et al., 2011).
+Previous studies applied organic solvent-based methods such as nonalkaline extraction (NAE) (Mohd Aswad et al. 2011), alkaline extraction (AE) (Zill et al. 1988), and ultrasonication extraction (USE) (Yuan et al. 2007) methods for extraction of ergosterol.
+These organic solvent-based methods (conventional) typically requires large samples size, large reagent volume, it is labour intensive and time consuming, additionally AE and USE were reported to yield low concentration of ergosterol compared to NAE method (Mohd Aswad et al. 2011).
 Therefore, an efficient extraction method is required for the extraction of ergosterol.
-Young (1995) has developed MAE method for ergosterol extraction which requires a smaller sample size and reagent volume, it is more economical in terms of chemical used, and using convectional equipment (Domestic Microwave).
-Microwave assisted extraction is therefore more convenient than other methods in terms of time for sample preparation, cost and sample size.
-In addition, a larger sample size could be extracted at one time; moreover, the method is simple, rapid, and reliable for ergosterol detection on palms in the field environment during census carried out on disease survey.
+Young (1995) has developed MAE method for ergosterol extraction which requires a smaller sample size and reagent volume, it is more economical in terms of chemical used, and using convectional equipment (domestic microwave).
+MAE is therefore more convenient than other methods in terms of time for sample preparation, cost and sample size.
+In addition, a larger sample size could be extracted at one time; moreover, the method is simple, rapid and reliable for ergosterol detection on palms in the field environment during census carried out on disease survey.

-Hence, the present study was undertaken to establish relationship between Ganoderma biomass, ergosterol concentration, and BSR disease progress in germinated seeds, artificially inoculated oil palm seedlings, and infected oil palm field tissues.
-Additionally, validation on the efficiency of MAE method for extraction of ergosterol and to test the sensitivity of TLC analysis for detection of ergosterol in artificially inoculated germinated seeds, artificially inoculated oil palm seedlings and infected oil palm field tissues was another objective.
+Hence, the present study was undertaken to establish relationship between Ganoderma biomass, ergosterol concentration and BSR disease progress in germinated seeds, artificially inoculated oil palm seedlings, and infected oil palm field tissues.
+Additionally, validation on the efficiency of MAE method for extraction of ergosterol and to test the sensitivity of thin layer chromatography (TLC) analysis for detection of ergosterol in artificially inoculated germinated seeds, artificially inoculated oil palm field tissues was another objective.